Processed Food Gets a Bad Rap. Should It?

 And speaking of salt, what about canned foods?
 “Canned foods have been misperceived as being unhealthy foods that contribute little nutritionally, but research reveals that’s not the case,” says Yanni Papanikolaou, MPH, a vice president with Nutritional Strategies, Inc. Case in point: A 2015 study found that people who frequently ate canned foods had more healthful diets than those who rarely ate them.

 Go ahead and buy canned, water-packed tuna and salmon, beans, veggies, and fruits packed in either juice or water—just remember to keep an eye out for salt.
 Salt isn’t just added to food to make it taste better, it’s also a preservative that helps foods stay fresh longer.
 Trouble is, salt contains blood pressure–raising sodium and most of us consume way too much of it.
-Look for sodium on the nutrition facts label 140 milligrams or less is considered low and again on the ingredient list masquerading as sodium chloride, monosodium glutamate (or MSG), baking soda, sodium bicarbonate, sodium nitrate, or sodium benzoate.
+Look for sodium on the nutrition facts label 0.14 grams or less is considered low and again on the ingredient list masquerading as sodium chloride, monosodium glutamate (or MSG), baking soda, sodium bicarbonate, sodium nitrate, or sodium benzoate.

 Moderately processed foods